"It is wild out here!"- Oyster Jim

-Yes, well-behaved dogs are allowed as long as they are leashed (this trail is very popular with dog owners so please do not bring aggressive dogs).
+NO. Well-behaved dogs on a LEASH are welcome.
+This trail is very popular with dog owners so please do not bring nervous or aggressive dogs.
 Please bring bags to pick up your dog's waste and carry it to a garbage bin.
 If you have no bag, please use a stick to remove waste from the trail, a slug will clean up after you!
-Unleashed dogs may encounter dangerous wildlife; always maintain control of your pet.
+Unleashed dogs have been attacked by wolves; always maintain control of your pet.

 Will I see wildlife on the trail?